lukasbm/zotero-missing/README.md

 ```

 > [!NOTE]
 > This script does not touch the database, nor overwrite existing files.
-NO CORRUPTION RISK

 ## Reverse Engineer the Database